DHTMLX/docs-kanban/docs/api/provider/rest_routes/post_routes/js_kanban_post_columns_route.md

 ---
-sidebar_label: Post /columns
+sidebar_label: POST /columns
-title: Post /columns
+title: POST /columns
-description: You can learn about the Post /columns REST route in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can learn about the POST /columns REST route in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

-# Post /columns
+# POST /columns

 ### Description